facebookexperimental/Recoil/docs/docs/basic-tutorial/intro.md

 title: Intro
 ---

 This section assumes you have installed Recoil and React.
 See the [Getting Started](/docs/introduction/getting-started) page for how to get started with Recoil and React from scratch.
+Components in the following sections are assumed to have a `<RecoilRoot />` in the parent tree.

 In this tutorial, we'll be building a simple todo-list application.
 Our app will be able to do the following: